kamibrumi/kamiBrumi.github.io/_pages/about.md

   - /about.html
 ---

-👩🏻‍💻 I'm a PhD Candidate at Tufts University.

-🎆 I work with [Remco Chang](https://www.cs.tufts.edu/~remco/) in the Visual Analytics Lab (VALT).
+👩🏻‍💻 I'm a PhD Candidate working with [Remco Chang](https://www.cs.tufts.edu/~remco/) in the Visual Analytics Lab @ Tufts University (VALT).

 📝 In my research, I am challenging conventional paradigms in visualization design that tend to focus on specialized solutions tailored to individual users' data and tasks within specific domains.
-Some domains of interest are Decision-Making and Healthcare.
+My domains of interest are Decision-Making and Healthcare.

 👩🏻‍🎓 I graduated with a B.S. in Theoretical Mathematics from the [University of Maryland in College Park](https://umd.edu/), where I performed research within the [Graphics and Visual Informatics Laboratory (GVIL)](https://www.cs.umd.edu/gvil/).
 There, I was advised by [Amitabh Varshney](https://www.cs.umd.edu/~varshney/).